 While overall satisfied with their experience with the sponsor agency, host families are least positive, relative to the other aspects of the program, communicating with the sponsor agency overall (68%) and how the sponsor agency responded to concerns (65%).
-This is reflected in the qualitative interviews as well where host families were consistently express their happiness with their communicated with the local representative but did not always receive as much support or information from the agency as they may have wanted.
+This is reflected in the qualitative interviews as well, where host families consistently expressed their happiness with their communication with the local representative, but indicated that they did not always receive as much support or information from the agency as they may have wanted.
 Nevertheless, host families were able to successfully navigate the program requirements and participated multiple times because of their positive experience.